terrencemlai/virtualsipandpaint/README.md

 * Save Artworks

-Once a user clicks ```save artwork``` button, they can save their artworks on their own gallary page.
+Once a user clicks ```save artwork``` button, they can save their artwork on their own gallery page.
 The button has an onClick listener that fires the handleSaveArtWork function, which checks the current user ID, converts the canvas to a data URL and saves the artwork to the curret user's gallery.

 ```javascript
   <div className="save-artwork-button" onClick={() => this.handleSaveArtwork()}>Save Artwork</div>